FBnil/evidencer/README.md

 ```
 tip: Make sure your ./scripts/ are executable (chmod +x) and have a '=' sign in their name.

+Tab-completion starts from the beginning of each ./scripts/ file, if you know what you are looking for, add a plus to the end, and it will match the expression at any position.
+So if you have `get.the.spoon=+` then `spo+` finds the spoon with tab.

+## Build in Help

+You can add help comments in all scripts in ./scripts/, then, when you have a substring of a script, you can use `-h` to show only the help.
+Use `-hv` for extended help.
+To acomplish this you need to have lines that start with `#:` and the extended help lines need to start with `#+:`
+To show all help available, use a dot: `./evidencer . -h`
+(you can switch the order of the parameters)

 ## Focus on one suit
-You can go into a suit, pull evidencer your way, and symlink that directory to your home for quick access, like so:
+You can go into a suit, pull evidencer your way by using a symlink, and symlink that suit directory to your home for quick access, like so:
 ```
 cd suits/mysuit
 ln -s ../../evidencer